Law Offices of Osas Iyamu, LLC.

 USCIS Extends Green Card Validity to 36 Months to Address Processing Delays

-In September 2023, the United States Citizenship and Immigration Services (USCIS) made a notable change, extending the validity of Green Card extensions from 24 months to 36 months for individuals renewing their Green Cards.
-This change impacts applicants filing Form I-90, the Application to Replace Permanent Resident Card, providing them with temporary proof of legal permanent residency for up to three years.
+In September 2024, the United States Citizenship and Immigration Services (USCIS) extended Green Card extensions from 24 to 36 months.
+This change affects individuals renewing their Green Cards through Form I-90, the Application to Replace Permanent Resident Card.
+Applicants now receive temporary proof of legal permanent residency for up to three years.
 However, while this extension offers some relief, it underscores a deeper issue—prolonged delays in adjudicating Green Card renewals.

 Prolonged Processing Times: The Root of the Problem